VicRail N type carriage: Services

+N sets were used on all V/Line routes, but today only operate on the Bendigo line, to Swan Hill.

 Design

 The design of the N-type carriages was based on the earlier Z-type ones, but with the benefit of thirty years of construction and design experience.

 The first-class carriages were fitted with blue-wool seating and blue/grey carpets.
 The second-class carriages were furnished with orange seats and a russet (tan/brown) carpet.
 All materials were fire-retardant, and non-skid Pirelli flooring was fitted at the entrances and service areas; in blue to match the carpets in the first class areas, and in maroon for the second class areas.
 Following customer feedback, the seating arrangements in the economy cars were reorganised to place the centres of back-to-back seats in line with pillars between windows.

 Two-stage air-conditioning was fitted for summer, and heating elements placed underneath the carpet for winter.
 Those systems, along with those for lighting and announcements, were powered by three-phase alternators, fixed to the underframe of each carriage.
 These required refuelling, but were cheaper and more reliable than the axle-driven generators used in most earlier vehicles.

 One unisex toilet was provided at the west end of each carriage, along with hot water for each wash basin, fed from a 635-litre pressurised tank.
 The system met the Environmental Protection Agency's requirements as they existed in 1981.

 Inter-carriage access diaphragms are constructed with rubber tubing, in place of the earlier method using canvas attached to steel frames.
 The doors for inter-carriage links were 3 ft (914mm) wide.